theovincent/PBO/README.md

 ```Bash
 pytest
 ```
-The code should take around 1 minutes to run.
+The code should take around 1 minute to run.

 ## Using a GPU